tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 This is a key point and one that throws a monkey wrench in the writing process.
 Ideally, you might think the engineers who created the feature could walk you through how third-party developers will use it.
 After all, the API was designed to support various business use cases.
 Companies don't create APIs without a strong knowledge of who they're for and what scenarios they envision the APIs being used.
 They're providing a stream of data for a specific business use case.
 The company using the API will pay large amounts of money for this data.

 And yet, does the engineer creating the API actually know how to implement the API in such business scenarios?
 Not always.
-As such, the information you get from the engineer will be somewhat general and not specifically tailored to how the APIs are used for different business scenarios.
+As such, the information you get from the engineer will be somewhat general and not specifically tailored to how the APIs are used for key business tasks.

 Think of the API and its various methods or endpoints like providing a cupboard of ingredients to a chef.
 Project teams don't know exactly how the chef (partner) will use the eggs, flour, sugar, butter, molasses, paprika, and cornmeal &mdash; because the ingredients could be used in a variety of recipes and intents.
-From the engineer's perspective, their requirements doc only specified that they create the molasses and paprika, not how they concoct these ingredients together toward some coherent recipe.
+From the engineer's perspective, the requirements doc only specified that they create the molasses and paprika, not how they concoct these ingredients together toward some coherent recipe.

 Engineers are so specialized, their view of the system often is much narrower than you assume.
 They might have specialized technical knowledge while lacking a broader understanding of the technology in the context of business domains.
 As a result, your interview with this development engineer will only take you so far.
 To gather the other information you need, you need to set up time with several other people.